NadiDU/NadiDU/README.md

 problem solving under time pressure.
 I believe that these qualities help me in my job as a QA Engineer.
+I have commercial experience in testing mobile and web applications.

 ## <img src = "https://cdn-icons-png.flaticon.com/512/6171/6171939.png" width="30" height="30"/> Soft skills:
+- Сommunication skills;
+- Teamwork skills;
-- Good communication and good teamwork skills;
+- Time management skills;
-- High level of time management;
-- Ability to adapt and attention on details, work with necessary information;
+- Ability to adapt and attention on details;
+- Work with necessary information;
 - Always looking to gain new knowledge;
 - Self-motivated and purposeful.
 ## :wrench: Technologies & Tools: